 First we import all the necessary tools:

-import pyquil.quil as pq import pyquil.api as forest from pyquil.gates import I, H, X qvm = forest.Connection()
+from pyquil.quil import Program import pyquil.api as api from pyquil.gates import I, H, X qvm = api.QVMConnection()

 Then we need to define two registers that will be used for the measurement of Picard’s decision bit and the final answer of the penny tossing game.